 Finding a solution despite challenging circumstances

 Diabetes is an increasing public health issue.
-Norwegian government studies showed that the disease in Norway particularly effects women from countries such as Asia, Africa and Latin America.
+Norwegian government studies showed that the disease in Norway particularly effects women from the such as Asian, African and Latin American continents.
 Due to various cultural differences, the challenge for most health care professionals is recruiting, motivating and including this group of women in any healthy living programmes.
 Therefore in 2010, The Norwegian Health Directorate and Norsk Form organised a National Design Competition inviting designers to devise a practical proposal for Drammen Municipality (Fysioteket) and Vestre Viken Hospital Trust, which EGGS won, along with Blue Room Design and Innovativoli.

 Conducting a series of activities to gain insight